No surprises, peace of mind

 - Outdoor Education camp costs

-- Duke of Edinburgh’s Hillary Award programme entry costs
+- Duke of Edinburgh's Hillary Award registration fee for the Silver Award

 - Parents’ Association levy to fund specific co-curricular programmes and parent connection – for example, House Music at the Town Hall and SchoolTV

 - Year 10 Immerse & Inspire – a four-week programme for Year 10 students, including the Boyle River Outdoor Education five-day camp; Kōhititia – a three-day workshop focused on global challenges; overnight Ōnuku Marae visit; tours of places of worship; workshop on Character & Leadership; specialist careers advice; specialist workshops on sexuality and identity